-Highlights: one newsletter-style email every two weeks on the 1st and 15th of the month with upcoming events, announcements and community news
+- Highlights: One newsletter-style email every two weeks on the 1st and 15th of the month with upcoming events, announcements and community news.

-Community: more details and updates on events, and messages from Rabbi Riqi Kosovske
+- Community: More details and updates on events, community news, invitations, messages from Rabbi Riqi Kosovske.

-Tot Shabbat: information about our monthly service for families with children 0-6, and other events for this age group
+- Tot Shabbat: Monthly service invitations for families especially with children 0-6, and other events for this age group.

-Teens: information about events for teenagers in grades 6-7-8 and 9-12 and their families
+- Teens: Events, trips and youth group for tweens and teenagers in grades 6-7-8 and 9-12, and their parents.

-Below is a list of the current Beit Ahavah groups and committees.
 Joining a committee is a great way to get involved, help the community, meet new people, and develop your interests.
-For more information about an individual committee or to contact the chair, contact the Beit Ahavah office by email at email@example.com or by phone at 413-587-3770.
+For more information about an individual committee or to contact the chairs, contact the Beit Ahavah office at firstname.lastname@example.org or 413-587-3770.

-This committee works to establish policies for and determine content of our adult-oriented programs.
-Programs include informal gatherings, lecture and local author series, HaDrachim (Young Adult Havurah) a film series, Torah study, Jewish book group, classes, trips and other events.
+This committee works to determine content of our adult-oriented programs.
+Programs include informal gatherings, lecture and local author series, HaDrachim (Young Adult Havurah) a film series, Community Torah study, Jewish book group, classes, trips and other events.

 Prayer & Practice

-The Prayer & Practice Committee is responsible for addressing and exploring issues that pertain to religious practice, including the structure and content of services, the selection of prayer books, High Holyday Services coordination and other issues related to our worship and services as a Reform and progressive congregation.
+The Prayer & Practice Committee works with the rabbi and addresses and explores issues that pertain to religious practice, the structure and content of services, the selection of prayer books, Shabbat and holiday coordination and other issues related to our worship and services as a Reform and progressive congregation.

-The Tzedek Tzedek/Social Justice Committee takes the values of our community and extends them into the greater community by identifying issues of concern, sponsoring social justice and social action programs, and linking with other like-minded groups with whom we can work to meet the needs of others and work for social change. .
+The Tzedek Tzedek/Social Justice Committee takes the Jewish ethical values of our community and Reform Judaism and extends them into the greater community by identifying issues of concern, sponsoring social justice and social action programs, and linking with other like-minded groups with whom we can work to meet the needs of others and work for social change.